 Capacity to Sue and to be sued

 The fact is that an LLP is also the classification of a form of company.
 And, it can now be said that a company has the capacity to sue and to be sued.
 An LLP must also come into the same domain.
 An LLP is also a subset of the term company.
 One can sue both the partnership and its partners, for damages and liability.
-LLP is liable for wrongful act or omission of a partner done in the course of his employment or with the authority of the LLP.
+LLP is liable for wrongful acts or omissions of a partner done in the course of his employment or with the authority of the LLP.
 Hence, we may conclude that to make a person liable for something, he must have such a capacity that he may be made liable.
 And that the person should also have the capacity to make liable someone who does any wrong to him.
-Thus, an LLP has such an ability.
+Thus, LLPs have such an ability.

 Looking to register an LLP online?